Threat Hunting BYOVD Scenarios

 // Technique: T1556 (Modify Authentication Process)

-• It looks for files with the ".sys" extension (which are typically driver files) that have been created recently.
+- Step 1: It looks for files with a ".sys" extension (which are typically driver files) that have been recently created on a device.

 Details